Diclofenac, 100 mg 20 pcs

 Respiratory system disorders:

-Thoracic and mediastinal organs: rarely – exacerbation of bronchial asthma, cough, laryngeal edema; very rarely – pneumonitis.
+organs of the chest and mediastinum: rarely – exacerbation of bronchial asthma, cough, laryngeal edema; very rarely – pneumonitis.

 often – skin rash; rarely – urticaria;